jeromedusanter95/MyStudioFactoryProject/README.md

 the architecture is a MVVM which all the baseClasses were created by me (except the BaseAdapter and BaseItemViewModel which i need to improve).

+All the baseClasses are in the module base :

 it follow theses rules :

 - Domain is independant of Data an Ui.